CKolkey/ts-node-action/README.md

 ```

 **Note**: It's not required to call `require("ts-node-action").setup()` to initialize the plugin, but a table can be passed into
-the setup function to specify new actions for nodes.
+the setup function to specify new actions for nodes or additional filetypes.

 ## Usage